Toil and trouble: researchers link Shakespeare to disputed play

 A play called "Double Falsehood" published in 1728 by a man who claimed it was based on a lost Shakespeare play but has long been dismissed as a forgery may indeed be the real deal.

-University of Texas researchers have unveiled a sophisticated new study of "Double Falsehood" that used text-analyzing software that helped create a "psychological signature" of the playwright.
+University of Texas researchers have unveiled a sophisticated new study of "Double Falsehood" that used text-analysing software that helped create a "psychological signature" of the playwright.

 "I am quite confident that Shakespeare had a direct hand in writing 'Double Falsehood.'
 Put me down for 97 percent confident," University of Texas social psychologist James Pennebaker, co-author of the study published in the journal Psychological Science, said on Friday.